CiscoDevNet/ppe-detection/README.md

   - Person, HardHat and Vest detection
   - Input from Video file or USB Camera
-  - A backend service which can push message to "console" or "webex teams space" when an abnormal event is detected.
+  - A backend service which can push message to "console" or "Cisco® Webex Teams space" when an abnormal event is detected.

 ![PPE Image](data/ppe.jpg)